-You can shut down or reboot an ESXi host by using the vSphere Web Client or vCLI commands, such as ESXCLI or vicfg-hostops.
+You can shut down or reboot an ESXi host by using the vSphere Client or ESXCLI.

 Shutting down a managed host disconnects it from the vCenter Server system, but does not remove the host from the inventory.
 You can shut down a single host or all hosts in a data center or cluster.
-Specify one of the options listed in Connection Options for vCLI Host Management Commands in place of <conn_options>.